linrongbin16/lin.nvim.dev/installation.md

 And more options:

-- `--static-color`: use static color scheme, instead of random selection on startup.
-For example: `--static-color=darkblue`.
+- `--use-color`: use a static color scheme, instead of random selection on startup.
+For example: `--use-color=darkblue`.
-- `--disable-color`: disable color schemes, and random selection on startup.
+- `--no-color`: disable color schemes, and random selection on startup.
-- `--disable-highlight`: disable highlights, such as RGB color, cursor word, etc.
+- `--no-hilight`: disable highlights, such as RGB color, cursor word, etc.
-- `--disable-language`: disable language support, such as auto-complete, code format, lint, diagnostics, etc.
+- `--no-lang`: disable language support, such as auto-complete, code format, lint, diagnostics, etc.
-- `--disable-editing`: disable editing enhancements, such as easy comments, cursor movement, etc.
+- `--no-edit`: disable editing enhancements, such as easy comments, cursor movement, etc.
-- `--disable-plugin`: disable specific plugin in format _org/repo_, this can be provided multiple times.
-For example: `--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag`.
+- `--no-plug`: disable specific plugin in format _org/repo_, this can be provided multiple times.
+For example: `--no-plug=RRethy/vim-hexokinase --no-plug=alvan/vim-closetag`.
+- `--no-winctrl`: disable Windows ctrl+{c,v,s,x,a,...} keys behavior, include cmd+{c,v,s,x,a,...} keys on macOS.

 Please checkout [Plugins](/lin.nvim.dev/appendix/#plugins) to find out whether a plugin will be installed or not.